 (6) Research Institutes are integrative units which undertake major programs of research to achieve a significant increase in knowledge towards a common research goal.
 They identify as areas of research excellence through the production of research outputs which are high impact and rated at well above world standard.
 They are involved in strategic national and international partnerships, and are led by a Research Institute Director who reports to the Deputy Vice Chancellor (Research) (DVCR).

-(7) Research Programs are collaborative units, within Research Institutes.
+(7) Research Centres are collaborative units, within Research Institutes.
 They organise research activity around a discrete topic that contributes to the Research Institute's research performance and goal.
-They are led by a Research Program Leader, who reports to the Research Institute Director.
+They are led by a Research Centre Director, who reports to the Research Institute Director.

 (8) SCU wishes to establish Research Institutes in areas of strategic importance, to build research capacity and improve performance through strategic leadership, coordination and collaboration between our researchers.